archkata2021t17/sysops-squad/2. Solution/MicroServices.md

 ## Microservices Details:

 The monolith will be divided into several microservices, their details and interaction is given below.

+The microserivce will be interacting on the PUSH Model except the "Reporting Service" which is designed on PULL model.

 ![ServiceInteration](./img/ServiceInteractions.png)

+NOTE: This interaction is based on limited knowledge and understand of the current problem there may be more iteration needed for finalise the interactions.

 ### High level responsibility of each microservice